davdroman/swift-builders/README.md

 Arrays, dictionaries, and other collection-based types in Swift are relatively simple to construct and mutate.

 However, things get tricky when the contained elements depend on certain conditions or awkward logic.
 A prime example of this is constructing a payload to send to an analytics service.
-The resulting code looks something like this:
+The resulting code might look like this:

 ```swift
 func checkoutAnalyticsEvent(didSucceed: Bool, purchaseAmount: Decimal, userId: String?) -> [String: String] {